privatenumber/type-flag/README.md

 ```

 ### Arguments
-All argument values are passed into the `_` property.
+All argument values are stored in the `_` property.

-Notice how the "`value"` is parsed as an argument because the boolean flag doesn't accept a value.

-Arguments after `--` will not be parsed.
+Everything after `--` will not be parsed and be treated as arguments.

 ```sh
 $ node ./cli --boolean value --string "hello world" "another value" -- --string "goodbye world"